 The Act applies to physicians (M.D. and D.O.), certified registered nurse anesthetists (CRNAs), certified registered nurse practitioners (CRNPs), and physician assistants (PAs).
 For agreements entered into on or after January 1, 2025, a non-compete covenant that restricts a covered practitioner’s ability to practice for more than one year is void and unenforceable.

-If a covered practitioner is terminated by the employer, the non-compete is void entirely, regardless of its duration.
-This is a notable protection: practitioners who are fired cannot be simultaneously barred from practicing in their area.
+If the employer terminates a covered practitioner, the non-compete is void entirely, regardless of its duration.
+This is a notable protection: practitioners who are fired cannot also be barred from practicing in their area.

 The Act preserves non-compete enforceability in two situations.
 First, a non-compete of one year or less remains enforceable if the practitioner voluntarily resigned (as opposed to being terminated).
 Second, non-competes remain enforceable in connection with the sale of a business, a merger or acquisition, or a transaction in which the practitioner receives an ownership interest in the entity.